Among other trending stocks here is the researched list of top 5 defence stocks to invest in.

 Mazagon Dock Shipbuilders Ltd

+Mazagon Dock Shipbuilders Ltd is the third in the list of defence stocks in India.
 Mazagon Dock Shipbuilders Ltd is principally involved in the construction and repair of ships, submarines, and different types of vessels and is also associated with engineering goods for various local and foreign clients.
 It was founded in 1934 as a private corporation and was taken over by the Government of India in 1960.

 Mazagon Dock Shipbuilders’ potential size was previously limited to P75I submarine orders — with opportunistic titles like NGOPV (Navy’s next-generation offshore patrol boats NGOPVs) (Navy Next Generation offshore patrol vessel).